b9Joker108/tantric_vaishnavism_and_english_translation_of_the_pancharatriya_sri_gautamiya_mahatantram/bibliography/bibliography_l_to_z_v1_25062025.md

 **Purport:**<br>
 This volume is wealth.

+### WINTERNITZ, M.; *et al.* ###

+* Winternitz, Dr. Moriz (auth. & ed.) & Ketkar, Mrs S. (trans.)
+(1927, 1908–1922).
+'A History of Indian Literature: Vol. 1 - Introduction, Veda, National Epics, Puranas, and Tantras \[German: 'Geschichte der indischen Litteratur']'.
+(Note: First German edition volumes were published from 1908–1922 by C.F.
+Amelangs Verlag in Leipzig, Germany.).
+Calcutta, Bengal, India: University of Calcutta/Calcutta University Press (Bhupendralal Banerjee).

+**Purport:**<br>
+The English translation of 1927 by Ketkar and revised and edited by the author Winternitz who first published the volumes in German from 1908 through 1922 gives Tantra a cursory treatment at the end of the first volume but in the German of 1908 must have been one of the first mentions of the Vaishnava Agamas and the Pancharatra Samhitas in a European language.
+In the forwards and introductions to the English and German volumes mention is made of other works which should be investigated.

 ### WONG, L.; *et al.* ###

 * Wong, Lucian & Sardella, Ferdinando (auths.)
 (2020).
 'Vaishnavism in Colonial Bengal: Beyond the Hindu Renaissance' (pp. 1 - 15) in Sardella, Ferdinando & Wong, Lucian (eds.)
 (2020). *The Legacy of Vaishnavism in Colonial Bengal*.
 Milton Park, Oxon, Engand, U.K: Routledge (an imprint of the Taylor & Francis Group).
 ISBN 9781138561793 (hbk).

+**Purport:**<br>
+...

+### WOODROFF, J.; *et al.* ###

+* Woodroff, Sir John \[alt.
+Arthur Avalon] (ed.) & Majudar, Sri Jnanendralal (trans.)
+(1952, 1914).
+'Principles of Tantra: The Tantratattva of Shriyukta Shiva Chandra Vidyarnava Bhattacharya Mahodaya'.
+With a Preface by Arthur Avalon dated 1913.
+With an Introduction by Arthur Avalon.
+With a Preface by Shri Shiva Chandra Sharmma Vidyanava dated 1811.
+With an Introduction by Sri Barada Kanta Majumdar.
+Second edition.
+(Note: First edition published in 1914 in two parts.
+Second edition published in 1952 with two parts combined.).
+Madras, India: Ganesh & Co.
+(Madras) Ltd. Source: https://archive.org/details/woodroff-sir-john-ed.-majudar-sri-jnanendralal-trans.-1952-1914.-principles-of-t (accessed: Friday, October 04, 2024)

 **Purport:**<br>
 ...